Bobby Thompson (comedian)

-Robert Michael Thompson (18 November 1911 – 16 April 1988) was a stand-up comedian, actor and entertainer from Penshaw, Sunderland.
+Robert Michael Thompson (18 November 1911 – 16 April 1988) was an English stand-up comedian, actor and entertainer from Penshaw, Sunderland.
 Although he was raised in Penshaw, he also lived in Great Lumley and Barley Mow, near Chester-le-Street, later moving to Whitley Bay.

 Early years

 He was the seventh child of John and Mary Thompson, both of whom died by the time Bobby was eight years old.
 He was then raised by his elder sister in the village of Fatfield.

 After leaving school at fifteen, he started work at North Biddick Colliery, earning seven shillings and sixpence a week.
 He would supplement his income by playing the harmonica around local public houses and competing in Domino tournaments.
 His first stand-up performance took place at the Gem Cinema in Penshaw as a young boy.